 A couple of years ago I came into contact with the brand Simple.
 Back then it was only sold in the UK, so whenever I visited the UK I would take some products with me.
 When I wrote the Is simple is a good brand? blog post, I was very happy to announce Simple had made its way into our drugstores here in The Netherlands.
 From there on the brand kept expanding its range.
-When I strolled through the nearby drugstore recently I noticed a new range of Simple products: the hydrating range.
+When I strolled through the nearby drugstore recently I noticed a new range of Simple skincare products: the hydrating range.

-As you know I have dry sensitive skin, so I’m always up for trying new skincare products for dry skin.
+As you know I have dry sensitive skin, so I’m always up for trying new Simple skincare products for dry skin.
 As I mentioned in my previous post I’ve already tried Simple face wipes, makeup remover, face mask, and simple cleanser.
 All from the Simple Kind to Skin range.
 So if you want a more in-depth review of those products, head over to my previous blog post about reviews on simple skincare products.

 The ethos behind the brand is actually already in the name: Simple skincare.
 And I really feel like they accomplished their mission.
 They want to spread the mission: being kind to the skin, hence their first line being called kind to skin.
 Therefore they have a while NOs list, with ingredients that aren’t in their products.
-For example No artificial perfumes, alcohol, chemicals, soap, and many more ingredients.
+For example No artificial perfumes, alcohol, chemicals, soap, no harsh chemicals, and many more ingredients.
 They also make a lot of steps to their kind to planet goal, with more circular products.
 All the Simple skincare bottles and tubes are fully recyclable and the bottles are made with recycled plastic.
-This way their products are not only kind to skin, but also kind to planet.
+This way their products are not the only kind to skin, but also kind to the planet.

-Different kind of simple face products
+Different kind of simple skincare products

-As I already mentioned Simple is rapidly expanding its skin care range.
+As I already mentioned Simple is rapidly expanding its skincare range.
 Therefore I thought It would be nice if I also try to guide you a bit through all the different product lines and when to use them.

 1) Kind to Skin: this is one of the first product lines Simple launched and is made for normal skin.